-Simon Involvement and Action Group (SIAG) celebrated its 12th year in 2017.
-SIAG is a national user led group of clients and ex clients of the Simon Communities who meet monthly to share ideas on and promote, client involvement - clients having a voice in the services they receive.
-SIAG also produces Simon Voices the newsletter uniquely produced by clients for clients highlighting issues that are important to them.
+Simon Involvement and Action Group (SIAG) celebrated its 13th year in 2018.
+SIAG is a national user led group of clients and ex clients of the Simon Communities who meet monthly to share ideas on and to promote client involvement - clients having a voice in the services they receive.
+SIAG also produces Simon Voices the newsletter uniquely produced by clients for clients, highlighting issues that are important to them and giving a platform for clients nationally to have their writing and art work published.
+Two bumper editions were produced this year.